Ahmii-kun/D-Mail-Whatsapp-Bot/README.md

 <br>

-- Fully powered by MongoDb).
+- Fully powered by MongoDb.
-- Bot on/off.
+- Bot on/off for group.
+- mode private/public for all.
 - Single prefix ( "-" ).
 - Status download feature.
 - Auto status view.